getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 If your web root is, for example, `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
 If you extracted it into `~/public_html/grav` you would reach it via `http://localhost/grav`.

+!!!
+Every web server must be configured.
+Grav ships with .htaccess by default, for Apache, and comes with some [default server configuration files](https://github.com/getgrav/grav/tree/master/webserver-configs), for `nginx`, `caddy server`, `iis` and `lighttpd`.
+Use them accordingly when needed.

 ## Successful Installation

 The first time it loads, Grav pre-compiles some files.
 If you now refresh your browser, you will get a faster, cached version.